codeslash21/machine_learning_engineer_nanodegree/Machine Learning In Production/deployment.md

       **2.** Reduced Operational Governance Control (over cloud resources).</br>
       **3.** Limited Portability Between Cloud Providers.</br>
       **4.** Multi-regional Compliance and Legal Issues.</br>

+#### NOTE:
+  - Cloud Computing can be used for any or all parts of the machine learning process.